The Dynamic Duo: Understanding ADHD and Autism in Children and How to Best Support Them

 • Foster Communication and Social Skills: Encourage social interactions through playdates and structured activities.
 Utilize visual supports, social stories, and role-playing to help your child navigate social situations.
 If you can find a social skills group that focuses on the positive side of neurodiversity and isn’t focused on getting your autistic kid to act more like a neurotypical kid, join immediately!

 • Collaborate with Educators and Professionals: Maintain open lines of communication with your child's teachers, therapists, and healthcare providers.
 Collaborating with the educational team ensures a consistent and supportive approach at home and school.
 You'll likely need an IEP or 504 plan if your child is enrolled in public school.
-And you may find that no amount of support will help them succeed in a public school setting, and homeschooling is your only option.
+Also, you may find that no amount of support will help them succeed in a public school setting, and homeschooling is your only option.
 Either way, I’ve got you covered!
 Check out my extensive series of articles about Education and Autism right here.

 Conclusion